A woman gardening with a gracefully aging golden retriever

 spring into your new home: 3 common house-buying myths debunked

-Tips for first-time homeowners to make buying your first home a breeze
+Tips to make buying your first home a breeze

 Spring is widely recognized as the most popular time of year to buy a home.
-If you’re a first-time home buyer navigating the housing marketing, it can feel overwhelming.
-There is a lot of information to consume from many different sources – how do you know what’s accurate?
-We’re here to help answer home-buying questions and dispel some of the mystery surrounding the housing market.
-Here are some common myths and the truth behind them.
+If you’re a first-time home buyer, navigating the housing market can feel overwhelming.
+With endless information available, it’s hard to know what’s truly reliable.
+We’re here to help answer your home-buying questions and dispel some of the mystery surrounding the housing market.
+Below are some common myths and the truths behind them.

 Myth #1: You need a 20% down payment

-While a 20% down payment may be the traditional standard, it’s certainly not required for purchasing homes today.
-If you want to buy a house but don't have 20% to put towards your down payment, there are a variety of options that may be available to you.
-You may qualify for a USDA, FHA, or VA loan, which offer no or low down-payment options.
-With any loan, having a good credit score benefits the home buyer.
-Mortgage Loan Officers will look at your credit to help determine mortgage rates and loan terms.
-First Financial also offers a variety of affordable loans for qualified borrowers, including our Community Builder, Dream Builder, and CHAMP loans.
-Here are some highlights from each loan.
+Regardless of the loan type, having a good credit score benefits the home buyer.
+Your Mortgage Loan Officer will look at your credit to help determine mortgage rates and loan terms.
+First Financial also offers a variety of affordable loans for qualified borrowers, including our Community Builder, Dreambuilder, and CHAMP loans.
+Here are some highlights from each loan option.

 USDA: A USDA loan is a United States Department of Agriculture loan.
 USDA loans “assist approved lenders in providing low- and moderate-income households the opportunity to own adequate, modest, decent, safe and sanitary dwellings as their primary residence in eligible rural areas.”1 Those who qualify must meet income-eligibility and agree to personally occupy the residency, among other requirements.
 To check your eligibility, you can head over to USDA’s website.